amygoldlist/amygoldlist.github.io/README.md

 </h5>

 Hi!
 I'm Amy Goldlist, and I'm a mathematician, teacher, student, author, parent and data scientist.

-Currently, I'm on leave from my faculty position in Operations Management in the School of Business at BCIT (British Columbia Institute of Technology.)
-I'm currently completing an MDS (Masters of Data Science) at UBC, (where incidentally I received my MSc in Mathematics years ago.)
+I am faculty in Operations Management in the School of Business + Media at BCIT (British Columbia Institute of Technology.)
+I am Program Head of AI Management!
+I used to be Program Head of Business Analytics!
+Before that I was Program Head for Business Math.
+Also, Academic Coordinator.
+That's a lot!

 An author you say?
 Feel free to purchase [Essentials of Business Statistics](http://wileyplus.wiley.com/essentials-of-business-statistics-canadian-edition/), available through Wiley.